 1. Honeygain

-Our take: A common choice for set-and-forget earnings, but payouts tend to be small.
+A common choice for true passive earnings.
+Install, forget, collect small amounts.
 Best on devices with reliable connections and generous data plans.
+Earnings depend heavily on location and demand.

 2. Pawns.app